 Good corporate governance is important to ensure that the Company is managed for the long-term benefit of its stockholders and to enhance the creation of long-term stockholder value.
-Each year, the Governance and Nominating Committee reviews our Governance Principles and recommends to the Board any suggested modifications.
-Also, the Audit Committee obtains reports from management and the Company's senior internal auditing executive that the Company and its subsidiaries are operating in conformity with the Company's Code of Business Conduct and Ethics, which can be found at codeofconduct.simon.com and advises the Board with respect to the Company's policies and procedures regarding compliance with the Company's Code of Business Conduct and Ethics.
-In addition, each of the Board's standing committees reviews its written charter on an annual basis to consider whether any changes are required.
-These charters are located on our website at committeecomposition.simon.com.
-In addition to clicking on the preceding links, the current version of each of these documents is available by visiting www.simon.com and navigating to "Governance" by clicking on "Investors", or by requesting a printed copy without charge upon written request to our Secretary at 225 West Washington Street, Indianapolis, Indiana 46204.
+Each year, the Board or one of its committees reviews our Governance Principles, the written charters for each of the Board's standing committees at committeecomposition.simon.com and our Code of

-CORPORATE GOVERNANCE OF THE COMPANY
+Business Conduct and Ethics which can be found at codeofconduct.simon.com.
+The current version of each of these documents is available by clicking on any of the previous links or by visiting www.simon.com, by visiting the Corporate Governance section at investors.simon.com, or by requesting a copy in print without charge upon written request to our Secretary at 225 West Washington Street, Indianapolis, Indiana 46204.